 When this detail was over, Lester returned to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known at Camp Pangatian.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.

+The barracks used by the POWs were built to hold 50 POWs, but the Japanese put from 60 to 120 POWs in each one.
+There no shower facilities and the POWs slept on bamboo strips.
+In addition, no bedding, covers, or mosquito netting was provided which resulted in many becoming ill.
 Meals on a daily basis consisted of 16 ounces of cooked rice, 4 ounces of vegetable oil, and sweet potato or corn.
 Since the POWs were underfed, many became ill because of malnutrition.

 The POWs were sent out on work details to cut wood for the POW kitchens.
 Other POWs worked in rice paddies.
 Each morning, as the POWs stood at attention and roll call was taken, the Japanese guards hit them across their heads.
 After arriving at the farm, the POWs went into a tool shed to get their tools.
 As they left the shed, the guards hit them on their heads.